SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ## Example 2 - Escape the Willow Garage
 This example demonstrates how to control multiple robots simultaneously.
-One person runs the ROS master and Gazebo simulation an others send a command to control their robot.
+One person runs the ROS master and Gazebo simulation and others send a command to control their robot.

 ### Person A -  Run the ROS master and Gazebo simulation
 Configure ROS environments like we did above and run roscore: